 chdir ...\EPIX\XCAP\Drivers\FrameServer\i386

 Do not try to update old versions of the PIXCI® Frame Server Driver; remove and re-install.
-To remove:
+Do NOT attempt to install by right-clicking on PIXCIserverdriver.inf and selecting ''install''.

 To install: